cloud-custodian/cel-python/docs/source/index.rst

     - Protocols: expressions are a useful data type and require interoperability across programming languages and platforms.

 This implementation has minimal dependencies, runs quickly, and can be embedded into Python-based applications.
-Specifically, the intent is to be part of Cloud Custodian, C7N, as part of the security policy filter.
+Specifically, one intent is to be part of Cloud Custodian (C7N) as part of the security policy filter.

+Interested in the API?
+There are three interesting topics:

+-   :ref:`integration`
+-   :ref:`api`
+-   :ref:`data_structures`

+The integration into another application isn't a trivial ``import``.

 .. toctree::
    :maxdepth: 2